Hack4Eugene/SpeedUpAmerica/README.md

 The project vision is an open source nation-wide map that pulls individual internet speed test data from [M-Lab](https://viz.measurementlab.net/location/nauskylouisville?isps=AS10796x_AS10774x_AS11486x) and breaking down the results on maps and charts by points, census blocks, ISP, date range, and speed.
 Census block data and [FCC 477](https://www.fcc.gov/general/broadband-deployment-data-fcc-form-477) data will used to supplement both the analysis and maps.

-The current implentation of SpeedUp has been deployed to these cities.
+The current implementation of SpeedUp has been deployed to these cities.

 - [Lane County](https://speedupamerica.com/)
 - [Louisville, KY](https://www.speeduplouisville.com/)